ThingPulse/docs/docs/guides/color-kit-grande/troubleshooting.md

 When in doubt, carefully inspect all solder joints on both the top and bottom of the boards, and reheat any that look dull, lumpy, or don't have a proper cone shape.

+!!! tip

+    If a part is damaged beyond repair, check the [replacement parts](replacement-parts.md) page before buying a complete new kit.

 ## Contact Support

 If none of the above measures resolved your issue, please contact us at **info AT thingpulse.com**.